Corporate Governance

 The NC has adopted the Code’s definition and criteria for independence.
 Each Independent Director is required to submit a Confirmation of Independence Form annually for the NC’s review.

-During FY2023, the NC has reviewed the independence of the Independent Directors namely Mr Koji Miura, Mr Chan Ching Chuen and Mr Stephen Ho ChiMing according to the criteria set out in the Code.
+During FY2024, the NC has reviewed the independence of the Independent Directors namely Professor Chan Ching Chuen, Mr Stephen Ho ChiMing and Professor Chee Yeow Meng according to the criteria set out in the Code.
 These Directors have demonstrated strong independence in character and judgement over the years in discharging their duties and responsibilities as Independent Directors.
-They continue to express their individual viewpoints, debate on issues, objectively scrutinise and challenge Management’s proposals as well as participate in discussions on business activities and transactions involving confl icts of interests and other complexities.
+They continue to express their individual viewpoints, debate on issues, objectively scrutinise and challenge Management’s proposals as well as participate in discussions on business activities and transactions involving conflicts of interests and other complexities.

 Having considered the above, the NC is of the view that all the Independent Directors are independent.
 All three directors have abstained from any discussion and recommendation in respect of their own independence.